ankurparashar/LinearRegression-BikeSharing/README.md

 Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

 ## Conclusions
-- Features which are affecting the demand are:
+Features which are affecting the demand are:
-- temp
-- spring
+- Temprature
-- humidity
+- Season: Spring
-- winter
+- Season: winter
+- Humidity
-- mist
+- Weather: mist
+- Weather: light-snow, light-rain
-- jan
+- Month: Janurary
-- jul
+- Month: July
-- light_snowrain
+- Month: September
-- windspeed
+- Windspeed
-- spe
+- WeekDay: Sunday
 -	year
-- sun
+###### Equation of Best Fitted line can be determined as
+cnt = 0.2317year + 0.4614temp - 0.1446humidity - 0.1771windspeed - 0.1006spring + 0.0510winter - 0.0408jan -0.0733jul + 0.0566sep - 0.2483light_snowrain -0.0569mist - 0.0417sun

 ## Technologies Used
 - numpy